ImmuneDynamics/ImmuneDynamics.github.io/team/thomas-ashhurst/ta-community.md

 - Peer review for Nature Communications, Cytometry A, Cytometry B, Bioinformatics, and Briefings in Bioinformatics.
 - Member and grantee, the Marie Bashir Institute for Infectious Diseases and Biosecurity (MBI).

-A selection of activities highlights are described below.
+A selection highlights are described below.

 ---